 Their Maori name is whio whio, and they are found nowhere else in the world.

 They are believed to have appeared at a very early stage in evolutionary history.
 Their blue duck's isolation in New Zealand has meant that it has a number of unique anatomical and behavioural features.

-- The whio features on our $10 note, and are rarer than some species of kiwi.
+The whio features on our $10 note, and are rarer than some species of kiwi.

 Blue duck/whio is at risk from a predator plague caused by high levels of seed production ('beech mast') in 2014.

 Battle for our Birds protects whio and other native species from predators.